vpasq/sportsmate/README.md

 ![Readme image](readme.png)

 # SportsMate ([UML Diagram](https://github.com/vpasq/sportsmate/blob/master/SportsMate_UML.pdf))
+A Java Maven Project of a sports media application with a focus on basketball.

 # The Product Vision
 FOR lots of basketball players or amateurs WHO need related resources of basketball to play,